RebecaTonu/btcmixersidentifier/README.md

-# Comparative evaluation of sender and receiver of mixer-like detection heuristics
+# Comparative assessment of sender and receiver perspectives in mixer-like detection

 This section presents a structured evaluation of transaction-level heuristics designed to identify mixer-like behavior on the blockchain.
 The analysis examines three core detection strategies: Balance_Dust, Fee_shrinkage, and Delay-based filtering—applied from both the sender and receiver perspectives.